maximilien/musings/blogs/ai/2/draft.md

 **For prototyping and small scale:**
 - **Chroma**: Developer-friendly, simple API, free.
 Excellent for getting started.
 Outgrow it and migrate when you hit scale.
-- **pgvector**: If you're already on PostgreSQL or Supabase, adding vector search is straightforward.
+- **pgvector**: If you're already on PostgreSQL, adding vector search is straightforward.
 Not as fast as dedicated solutions, but eliminates operational complexity.

 **For production scale (open source):**
 - **Qdrant**: Rust-based, excellent performance, strong filtering, cost-effective.
 My current recommendation for teams that want control without excessive operational burden.
+Free tier supports ~1M 768-dimensional vectors.
 - **Milvus**: Battle-tested at billion-vector scale.
 More operational complexity, but proven.
 Zilliz provides managed hosting.
 - **Weaviate**: Strong hybrid search, good documentation, GraphQL API.
 Solid middle ground.
-Also provides managed hosting.
+Serverless pricing starts around $25/month.

 **For managed simplicity:**
 - **Pinecone**: Fully managed, easy to use, reliable.
+SOC 2 Type II and HIPAA compliant.
 Higher cost, but minimal operational overhead.
-Good default for teams that don't want to manage infrastructure.
+Free tier supports ~300K 1536-dimensional vectors.

 **Decision framework:**

-1. If you need it yesterday and don't want to manage anything: Pinecone, Weaviate Cloud, Zilliz Cloud
+1. If you need it yesterday and don't want to manage anything: Pinecone, Weaviate Cloud, or Zilliz
 2. If you have ops capacity and want cost efficiency at scale: Qdrant or Milvus
 3. If hybrid search is critical: Weaviate or Qdrant
 4. If you're prototyping: Chroma
 5. If you're already on Postgres and scale is moderate: pgvector (Supabase)

+**Migration guidance:** Start with Pinecone for speed, migrate to self-hosted (Qdrant/Weaviate) at scale for cost optimization.
+Typical migration point is 50-100M vectors or $500+/month cloud costs.

 ## The Agent Context Story